RohanB11/RohanB11.github.io/index.md

 c. resource allocation strategies during cellular response<br>
 d. kinetics of ppGpp signaling

-Investigations in our lab will enable students to hone a quantitative, systems-wide outlook to biology, and gain proficiency in biochemical, multi-'omics, and molecular-genetic techniques.
+Research in our lab will enable students to hone a quantitative, systems-wide outlook towards biology, and gain proficiency in biochemical, multi-'omic, and molecular-genetic techniques.